|

 Basics of badminton.

-compared to defense will win you the game.
-Generally defensive players
+(70%) compared to defense will win you the game.
+Assuming that you are

 are very good in counter attacks.
 So, don't be misled by them.
 Some say